 How LendingTree Rates Credit Cards?

 Our experts rate credit cards based on several factors including card benefits, bonus offers and independent research.
 Credit card issuers do not influence or have a say in our card ratings.
-Read our credit card methodology here.Welcome offer: Match all cash back
+Read our credit card methodology here.Key takeaway: Earn simple cash back while paying off purchases with fixed monthly payments.

 How LendingTree Rates Credit Cards?